 - Valid, unexpired I-797C, Notice of Action

 USCIS will mail you the I-797C, Notice of Action, after you file Form I-751.
 It’s a receipt letter that will also provide an extension (typically for 18 months) to your conditional residence.
 However, it may take USCIS several weeks to send the letter.

 Reentry to the United States

 The documents described above provide proof of your permanent resident status, a key requirement for reentering the United States.
-But you should also understand that the “grounds of inadmissibility” apply, just as they do for any permanent resident seeking to enter the U.S. So do not leave the U.S. if you have outstanding issues (i.e. criminal offenses) that could make you inadmissible.
+But you should also understand that the “grounds of inadmissibility” apply, just as they do for any permanent resident seeking to enter the U.S. So do not leave the U.S. if you have outstanding issues (i.e. criminal offenses, past immigration violations, etc.) that could make you inadmissible.

 In fact, many immigration attorneys recommend that conditional residents do not take lengthy trips outside the United States while Form I-751 is being adjudicated.
 If the I-751 petition is denied while you are abroad, you may not be able to reenter the U.S. and may be referred to an immigration judge for a removal hearing.

 If you plan to spend significant time abroad, consider obtaining a reentry permit.
 This will help you to avoid a determination by the U.S. Customs and Border Protection officer that you have abandoned your conditional residence.
-Generally, one should limit travel after filing Form I-751.
+Generally, a conditional resident should limit travel after filing Form I-751.
 But it is certainly permitted.